kalyan-ch/SltnsCrkdCpp/README.md

 Here are some tricks I learned while solving problems, as well as ones in the book.
 Listing them chapter wise

+## Codefights

+I am simultaneously solving problems from Codefights interview track so I can apply the concepts I have learned.
+The challenges are in the folder CdFtsIntQ

 ## Tricks I learned

 ## Rule of thumb